 Do you prefer to invest alone or join an investment group?

-If you are just getting started, or prefer to work by yourself, a great place to find opportunities is through local crowdfunding and peer-to-peer lending platforms, using our resource list.
+If you are just getting started, or prefer to work by yourself, a great place to find opportunities is through investment crowdfunding platforms (Crowdfund Capital Advisors maintains a list of platforms here).
 Also, be on the lookout for local businesses that are using pre-sales to fund their startup or expansion, and support them.

 If possible and preferable, consider joining an investment group in your community.
 Use our Group Directory to look up nearby groups.
 Being part of a local investing group can help you build mutually beneficial relationships with other local investors, create connections to local business people that offer investing opportunities, and generally learn how to invest locally in your community.

 If there are no local investing groups nearby, consider teaming up with other interested individuals to create one yourself.
-Check out our Community Builder section (link once its created) for guidance and resources.
+Check out our Community Builder section for guidance and resources.

 Start looking for investment opportunities